AxelUser/maltsev.space/src/posts/009-counting-bloom-filters/index.md

   │ │cnt: 2   │         │     │ │    │ │         │         │     │ │
   │ └─────────┴─────────┴─────┘ │    │ └─────────┴─────────┴─────┘ │
   └─────────────────────────────┘    └─────────────────────────────┘

-  Key features:
-  • Each cell stores: fingerprint (fp) + counter (cnt)
-  • Insertion chooses least loaded bucket across all segments
-  • Fingerprint is permuted differently per segment
-  • Load balancing reduces hotspots and collisions
 ```

 ### Why d-left?

 This structure is more complex than a flat CBF, but it packs data more tightly and handles collisions better.
-Each segment manages its own space, and load balancing improves thanks to the "pick the least loaded" rule.
+Each subtable manages its own space, and load balancing improves thanks to the "pick the least loaded" rule.

 ### Insertion

 1. First, hash the element once to get the **true fingerprint**.
-2. Each segment applies its own **deterministic permutation** to the fingerprint.
-This maps the fingerprint to a bucket in that segment and modifies the fingerprint slightly to avoid clashes.
+2. Each subtable applies its own **deterministic permutation** to the fingerprint.
+This maps the fingerprint to a bucket in that subtable and modifies the fingerprint slightly to avoid clashes.
 I explain it later.
-3. Now we have `d` candidate buckets — one per segment.
+3. Now we have `d` candidate buckets — one per subtable.
 4. From those, pick the bucket with the fewest used cells.
 5. If a cell with the modified fingerprint already exists there, increment its counter.
 6. Otherwise, insert a new cell with the fingerprint and counter set to 1.